GDP

 What GDP Measures

 Gross Domestic Product (GDP) is the broadest measure of a nation's economic activity, representing the total monetary value of all finished goods and services produced within a country's borders over a specific period, typically a quarter or a year.
-In Switzerland, these vital statistics are compiled and released by the State Secretariat for Economic Affairs (SECO), providing a comprehensive snapshot of economic performance.
-GDP is most commonly calculated using the expenditure approach: GDP = Consumption + Investment + Government Spending + (Exports - Imports).
-This formula captures the aggregate demand within the economy.
+It serves as the primary indicator of economic health, reflecting the size and growth rate of an economy.
+In Switzerland, GDP data is compiled and released by the State Secretariat for Economic Affairs (SECO) in collaboration with the Swiss Federal Statistical Office (FSO).

 Recent Trend Analysis